How to Get a Small Business Grant

 The first step to get a grant to start a business is to find startup grants and verify your eligibility.
 It’s important that you look for startup grants with qualifications that you can easily meet.
 Next, complete the application process.

 The qualifications for small business grants vary based on the type of grant and the grantor.
-However, a few factors that can affect your eligibility are the number of employees you have, your monthly and yearly revenue, and how long your business has been in operation.
+However, a few factors that can affect your eligibility are the number of employees you have, your monthly and yearly revenue, and how long your company has been in operation.